Getting Over Shyness

 - Avoiding certain social situations, either entirely or by being in them but not fully participating.

-- Not liking to take any kind of social risk.
-This could be for something small, like speaking up to tell a joke in a group of friends, or something bigger, like asking someone out.
+- Being less likely to take social risks.
+This could be for small actions, like speaking up to tell an edgy joke in a group of friends, or something bigger, like asking someone out.

 - Having trouble with self-disclosure.

 - On occasion, being extra talkative or outgoing (this happens due to nerves, or because the shy person feels they have to act this way because that's what other people expect).